ychin/TestPullRequest/Notes.md

 # General thoughts

-Surprised how Github actually kind of sucks and not that much better than Bitbucket.
+Surprised how Github is actually kind of not that feature-rich and not that much better than Bitbucket.

 Gitlab comes out looking good with some neat features.
-In general I actually still prefer VSTS which is a lot more feature-rich.
+In general I actually still prefer **VSTS** which is a lot more feature-rich.